By Nathan Barnett, Editor at Finance.co.uk. Last updated 1st May 2024.

-Brexit, COVID-19, and the war in Ukraine have caused financial uncertainty for many.
-Investing could help you beat inflation, but it comes with risks.
+Investing your money could help you beat inflation, in times of financial uncertainty, but it comes with risks.

 Whether it’s putting money in a pension, an ISA, a fixed rate savings product or investing in stocks, bonds, funds, options or other securities, investing may help to protect and grow the value of your money.